Telephone Interviewer Jobs in USA with Visa Sponsorship

 Can telephone interviewers get other work visas besides H-1B?

 E-3 visa works for Australians with relevant degrees.
 TN visa may apply for Canadians or Mexicans in statistician or social worker categories if the role involves significant analytical work.
-O-1 is possible for interviewers with extraordinary ability in research methodology, though rare.
+O-1 visa is possible for interviewers with extraordinary ability in research methodology, though rare.
 Most sponsored positions use H-1B.

 What is the prevailing wage requirement for sponsored Telephone Interviewer jobs?